 What is vitiligo?

-The condition occurs when melanocytes (the skin cells that produce melanin, the chemical that gives skin its color, or pigmentation) are destroyed by the body’s immune system.
+The condition occurs when your body’s immune system destroys melanocytes.
+Melanocytes are skin cells that produce melanin, the chemical that gives skin its color, or pigmentation.

-Vitiligo usually begins with a few small white patches that may gradually spread over the body over the course of several months.
-Vitiligo can develop on any part of the body, including the mucous membranes (moist lining of the mouth, nose, genital, and rectal areas), the eyes, and inner ears, but typically begins on the hands, forearms, feet, and face.
+Vitiligo usually starts with a few small white macules or patches that may gradually spread over your body.
+Vitiligo typically begins on your hands, forearms, feet and face, but can develop on any part of your body, including your mucous membranes (the moist lining of your mouth, nose, genital and rectal areas), your eyes and inner ears.

 What are the types of vitiligo?